Christianah001/HackBio-Internship-NGS/Stage_1/Scripts/README.md

 plt.savefig('gene_distribution_heatmap.png')
 ```
 # 4. Results
-## 3.1.
-Organism Confirmation and Toxin Gene Identification
+## Organism Confirmation and Toxin Gene Identification
 The organism for all 50 isolates is confirmed to be Listeria monocytogenes.

-Analysis of virulence genes (Abricate/VFDB) shows that all core genes of the PrfA regulon (essential for pathogenicity) were found in 100% of the isolates.
+Analysis of virulence genes (Abricate/VFDB) shows that all core genes were found in 100% of the isolates.
 This highly uniform, pathogenic profile is typical for a severe, clonal outbreak strain.

+4.1.
+Identification of Virulence (Toxin) Genes
+Analysis with the VFDB database identified a full complement of critical virulence factors, explaining the strain's hypervirulence and the outbreak's high case fatality rate.
+A total of 37 unique virulence-associated genes were identified across the isolates as shown in the table below.
+Core virulence factors were found in 100% of the isolates while llsP has the least prevalence of 26%

 The distribution of toxins across each samples
 ![the distribution across each sample](https://github.com/Christianah001/HackBio-Internship-NGS/blob/main/Stage_1/Results/Prevalence_of_Toxins.png)